jalantechnologies/k8-action/README.md

 - This guide only documents setting up and integrating Docker Hub with the Kubernetes cluster.
 - After creating a repository on Docker Hub, take a note of the **repository's name**, **account username**, **account password** (can use an access token as well here for more control)

+## Setting up DNS

+For routing traffic to your cluster, add an `A` record for the cluster's external IP which was obtained from _Setting up the Kubernetes Cluster_ step.

 ## Setting up Doppler

 - For configuration management and securely providing access to the secrets to application, this setup uses [Doppler](https://www.doppler.com/) which is allows us to inject configuration parameters as environment variables to application runtime.